Targeted fundraising efforts supported by Seattle Foundation philanthropists.

 The disAbility Scholarship at Microsoft delivers on the mission of Microsoft's cross disability employee resource group to empower and enable people with disabilities.
 This scholarship enables high school students with disabilities to go to college and target a career in the technology industry.
 In addition, it hopes to contribute to increase the pool of persons living with a disability enrolling in higher education and, in the long term, decrease the unemployment bias for this demographic.

 This scholarship will be awarded to promising high school seniors who plan to attend a vocational or academic college and have a financial need.
-The amount of this renewable scholarship to be awarded is $5,000 per year, up to $20,000, which is paid through the Seattle Foundation on behalf of the disAbility Employee Resource Group (ERG) at Microsoft to the recipient’s school’s Financial Aid Office.
-Learn more and apply on their website.
+The amount of this renewable scholarship to be awarded is $5,000 per year, up to $20,000, which is paid through Seattle Foundation on behalf of the disAbility Employee Resource Group (ERG) at Microsoft to the recipient's school's Financial Aid Office.

 Providing financial support to deserving immigrant students, regardless of their citizenship status

 The purpose of the Nora Stone Smith Scholarship is to honor and to give financial support to deserving immigrant high school seniors and students who have graduated in the past year and have participated in an ESL/ELL program at some point in their lives.
 This scholarship is available for all ESL/ELL students, regardless of their citizenship status.
 Undocumented students are encouraged to apply.
 Nora Stone Smith was an avid reader and self-educated woman.
 Education was so important to her that she returned to school to get her B.A. in her late 50s and went on to complete her M.A. in Literature.
 This scholarship was created by her daughter to honor her memory.